15 Mar How to Use Time to Have Money

 How to Use Time to Have Money

-Responding to last week’s post, “Make Time to Have Money,” a perspicacious RAISING CLARITY blog reader and soul-colleague asked,
+Responding to my post, “Make Time to Have Money,” a perspicacious RAISING CLARITY blog reader and soul-colleague asked,

 Can you give a variety of examples?
 Like, are we talking about making time to manage money (even if there is not a lot) so that we are intentionally setting time aside for money?
 I feel like you mean something different…